 Optional: 1/4 teaspoon cinnamon

 1 cup unsweetened hemp milk or unsweetened full-fat coconut milk or coconut cream

 1 beaten egg

 2 tablespoons melted coconut oil

-In one medium bowl, whisk together all the dry ingredients: buckwheat flour, baking powder, salt, coconut palm sugar and cinnamon.
+In one medium bowl, whisk together all the dry ingredients: buckwheat flour, ground flaxseed, baking powder, salt, coconut palm sugar and cinnamon.
 Combine well.

 In another medium bowl, beat the coconut milk, egg and melted coconut oil, using an electric mixer (or whisk).